 Education and Training

-As part of the induction process to the North Yorkshire Fire and Rescue Service, all personnel required to drive a "Blue Light" vehicle as part of their role undergo a "Blue Light" vehicle driving assessment.
+As part of the induction process to the North Yorkshire Fire and Rescue Service, all personnel required to drive undertake a vehicle driving assessment.
 A requirement of this assessment is that personnel produce their driving licence for examination and recording.
 Further details on the licence checking process are given below.

 Training for individuals to drive North Yorkshire Fire and Rescue Service vehicles and to use trailers and associated equipment is provided in the main by North Yorkshire Fire and Rescue Service driving instructors.
-If capacity is exceeded, courses are sourced by the Workforce Development Branch.
+If capacity is exceeded, courses are sourced by the Training Section.

-The Workforce Development Branch carries out Quinquennial Driving Review checks on all North Yorkshire Fire and Rescue Service personnel.
-All Large Goods Vehicle (LGV) and Emergency Fire Appliance Driving (EFAD) Instructors are registered to the Driving Standards Agency (DSA) voluntary register for LGV instructors.
-North Yorkshire Fire and Rescue Service EFAD Instructors take an advanced test of driving ability and register with the Institute of Advanced Motorists (IAM) after attending the EFAD instructor course.
-They are also part of the DSA Approved Driving Instructor (ADI) register for car instruction.
+All Large Goods Vehicle (LGV) and Emergency Response Driving (ERD) instructors are registered to the Driving and Vehicle Standards Agency (DVSA) voluntary register for LGV instructors.
+North Yorkshire Fire and Rescue Service ERD instructors take an advanced test of driving ability and register with the Institute of Advanced Motorists (IAM) after attending the ERD instructor course.
+They are also part of the DVSA Approved Driving Instructor (ADI) register for car instruction.

-All car instruction must be carried out by a qualified ADI or an instructor in the process of registration who has passed the Instructor Theory and Hazard Perception tests and undertaken the instructor driving test.
+All car instruction must be carried out by a qualified ADI, or an instructor in the process of registration who has passed the Instructor Theory and Hazard Perception tests and undertaken the instructor driving test.
 This requirement is for category B vehicles only.
-Where instruction is given for B&E vehicles or during a car assessment, the ADI qualification is not required.
+Where instruction is given for category B&E vehicles or during a car assessment, the ADI qualification is not required.
 Fire Service LGV instructors are required to be in the process of gaining qualification to the DVSA Voluntary Register of LGV Instructors before giving LGV instruction.
 This is a North Yorkshire Fire and Rescue Service requirement only.
 Special vehicle driving skills are maintained under the competency based training system.
 Specialist vehicle training (e.g. High Volume Pumping Unit, Aerial Ladder Platform) is facilitated by North Yorkshire Fire and Rescue Service driving instructors.

-The Workforce Development Branch produces an annual driver training programme for courses requested which commences on 01 January.
+The Training Section produces an annual driver training programme for courses requested, which commences on 01 January.
 The programme also allows for urgent training requirements which may not have been foreseen.
-The Workforce Development Branch actively monitors the outcomes of courses and assessments and amends the proficiency criteria as required to meet the needs of the North Yorkshire Fire and Rescue Service.
+The Training section actively monitors the outcomes of courses and assessments and amends the proficiency criteria as required to meet the needs of North Yorkshire Fire and Rescue Service.

 The process for training is given in the schematic below.